Holiday Sales Show Omnichannel Presence As Important As Ever | Benzinga

 Holiday Sales Show Omnichannel Presence As Important As Ever

-While there was much uncertainty headed into the 2020 holiday shopping season, our thesis that retailers with an omnichannel presence (brick-and-mortar, mobile and online) would outperform, proved correct.
+While there was much uncertainty headed into the 2020 holiday shopping season, our thesis at Agree Realty (NYSE:ADC) that retailers with an omnichannel presence (brick-and-mortar, mobile and online) would outperform, proved correct.
 Many like to cite the success of eCommerce shopping, but 2020 holiday data shows that consumers engaged with both physical store fronts and digital shopping in a significant way.

 Data from the National Retail Federation showed that holiday sales rose 8.3% in 2020 from the previous year.
 Leading sectors included home improvement stores and general merchandise, which we are proud to have largely represented as tenants of our real estate holdings.